hsemple/pythongis_tutorials/docs/source/intro_programs.rst

 **7.** Buffer a line using the Python Window in ArcGIS Pro

-The code below is written for the arcpy environment and is intentended to be run in ArcGIS Pro Python Window.
-Copy the script and paste it into the Python Window.
+The code below is intentended to run in Python Window of ArcGIS Pro.
+Copy the script, paste it into the Python Window, then run it.
+What is the peculiar characteristic of scripts that run in ArcGIS Python Window?